 Electronic funds transfers

-Invoice payment terms are printed in the heading of each invoice.
-The overwhelming majority will say "payment due upon receipt of invoice - late payment fee may apply".
+We print invoice payment terms in the heading of each invoice.
+The overwhelming majority will say, "Payment due upon receipt of invoice - late payment fee may apply."

 Late payment fees